pydoit/doit/doc/stories.rst

 Document Production
 ^^^^^^^^^^^^^^^^^^^

-`Carve Systems <https://carvesystems.com>`_ uses doit as the core automation tool for all of our document production.
-This customized tool based on Pandoc, Latex, and coordinated by doit is used by everyone in our company to prepare our primary customer facing deliverable.
-Previously we used makefiles to coordinate builds.
-Doit let us create a system that can be more easily maintained, tested, and extended using plugins.
+`Carve Systems <https://carvesystems.com>`_ uses `doit` as the core automation tool for all of our document production.
+This customized tool based on Pandoc, Latex, and coordinated by `doit` is used by everyone in our company to prepare our primary customer facing deliverable.
+Previously we used makefiles to coordinate builds. `doit` let us create a system that can be more easily maintained, tested, and extended using plugins.